buzzqw/TUS/OBSS/markdown-separati/en/37-description-of-magic-items.md

 **Rarity:** Very Rare; **Cost:** 25000 gp

 while wielding this **wand**, you can spend 1 charge with two actions and choose a target within 36 meters of you.
 The target can be a creature, an object, or a point in space.
-The Narrator decides or randomly determines what happens when you use the wand.
+The Game Master decides or randomly determines what happens when you use the wand.
 Spells cast through the wand have a Saving Throw DC of 18.
 If the spell normally has a range expressed in meters, the range becomes 36 meters if it isn' \*\*t already.
 If an effect covers an area, you must center the spell on the target and include it.
-If an effect can act on as many possible subjects, the Narrator randomly determines who is affected.
+If an effect can act on as many subjects as possible, the Game Master randomly determines who is affected.

 This wand has 7 charges.
 The wand recovers 1 charge every day at dawn.